Basswood Capital Management, L.l.c. Buys Popular Inc, LendingClub Corp, PennyMac Financial Services Inc, Sells Citizens Financial Group Inc, Wells Fargo, Flagstar Bancorp Inc

 Basswood Capital Management, L.l.c. sold out a holding in FinTech Acquisition Corp IV.
 The sale prices were between $10.84 and $13.28, with an estimated average price of $11.73.Sold Out: EJF Acquisition Corp (EJFAU)

 Basswood Capital Management, L.l.c. sold out a holding in Churchill Capital Corp VI.
-The sale prices were between $10 and $10.4, with an estimated average price of $10.17.Sold Out: Gores Holdings VIII Inc (GIIXU)
+The sale prices were between $10 and $10.4, with an estimated average price of $10.17.Sold Out: Austerlitz Acquisition Corp II (ASZ.U)

-Basswood Capital Management, L.l.c. sold out a holding in Gores Holdings VIII Inc. The sale prices were between $9.94 and $10.3, with an estimated average price of $10.05.Reduced: Citizens Financial Group Inc (CFG)
+Basswood Capital Management, L.l.c. sold out a holding in Austerlitz Acquisition Corp II.
+The sale prices were between $9.99 and $10.25, with an estimated average price of $10.09.Reduced: Citizens Financial Group Inc (CFG)

 Here is the complete portfolio of BASSWOOD CAPITAL MANAGEMENT, L.L.C..
 Also check out: